 We are open for business.
 To help with social distancing, we are running an appointment only system, to book an appointment please use our online calendar.

 If you are booking an appointment to pick up completed repairs, we kindly ask these are paid for beforehand to minimise the time spent picking up your clock or watch.

 If you are interested in purchasing a clock or watch, please browse our online shop.
 If you have any queries about any of the items listed, feel free to contact us at email@example.com.
 Please note that shipping is free within UK.

-We would like to thank you for your patience and understanding and look forward to seeing you soon.
+We would like to thank you for your custom as well as your patience and understanding at this time.
+We look forward to seeing you soon.